GrosvenorTechnology/OemAccessApi/documentation/appRelease.md

 ## Stable Channel Releases

+## 4.5.30614 (FW >= 1.1.2 Recommended 1.2.1)
+ - [Feature] The max OSDP reader limit per port was increased from 4 to 8.
+ - [Bug] The max reader limit was incorrectly set to 16 instead of 36.
+ - [Bug] Improved error handling around detection of offline event target detection.
+This caused events to buffer on the controller.
+ - Note: No functional change compared to 4.5.30605, just rebuilt with release tagging.

 ## 4.5.29023 (FW >= 1.1.2 Recommended 1.2.1)
  - [Diagnostics] Extra logging added to reconcile messages.
 IDs of messages deleted or missing are now logged to help in trouble shooting issues.
  - [Bug] The validation logic was wrong for the Portal fields NormalOpenTooLongPeriod & ExtendedOpenTooLongPeriod.
 This was set to 10 minutes; for use cases such as roller shutter doors in loading areas this was to short.
 Both have now been extended to 2 hours.